 By using different social media channels you can more effectively target your audience and create genuine engagement, which in turn will drive traffic to your website and increase sales.
 By encouraging audience interaction instead of simply bombarding them with banner ads, you make your content relevant and interesting to them and they will connect to it on a more personally involved level.

 You can also save a lot of time and effort making different posts for different channels.
 There are a number of online services you can use to schedule social media posts across multiple platforms.
 Most of them have a free basic option and extra services for a monthly fee.
 This includes sites such as Hootsuite and Later, both of which I have used in the past.
 Later has a very cool feature which allows you to plan your Instagram grid and simply drag and drop posts how you like so your grid looks great!

 Each social media platform uses different size and aspect ratios for their images.
 You need to make sure that the content you produce matches these dimensions and that key elements of the image are not being cut off – your logo for example.
 You also need to remember that most people will be viewing your content on a mobile device, and optimise your images to fit phone screens.
-There is a free website called responsinator.com which will show you how your website appears on every different type of device.
+A free website called responsinator.com will reveal how your website looks on every different type of device.
 You can do the same with social media posts by copying the URL of the post into the search line.

 You also need to get the correct image sizes for the landing page of your website.
 Make sure your call-to-action on the page is visible when people first load it.
 You don’t want them to have to scroll down the page to find it.
 You might have lost them before they get that far.
 Remember the 8-second rule!
 That’s how long you have to capture people’s attention before you lose them.